 Cyber attackers are no longer just 'breaking the lock at the front door' – they are now using ways to access your systems through an external partner or third party who has access to your systems and data.

-These sorts of attacks are gathering momentum and sophistication, causing large-scale operational disruption, loss of revenue and a significant damage to brand, reputation and customer trust.
+These sorts of attacks are gathering momentum and sophistication, causing large-scale operational disruption, loss of revenue and significant damage to brand, reputation and customer trust.

-If you are a small organisation, you could be one part in a large supply chain.
+If you are a small organisation, you could be one part of a large supply chain.
 You could, in fact, be the first target of a supply chain attack.
 Smaller enterprises provide the hacker with a foothold into the supply chain network, since they have weaker cyber controls.
 Following a period of reconnaissance and exploitation, cyber criminals will then gain access to entry points belonging to larger companies, which is usually the end goal.

 In a recent survey conducted by 6clicks, only 27% of senior-level executives understood the nature of supply chain security against their companies.
 Only 24% reviewed immediate supplier risks.
 And a little over one in ten (14%) have reviewed risks for the wider supply chain.